 Ah, CNY.
 Somehow, just thinking about it seems to invoke so many mixed feelings: like the happiness at finally seeing your favourite cousins, and the dread at the questions about your love life.
-Plus, let’s not forget the spring cleaning and how the decorations have to be on point too.
+Plus, let’s not forget the spring cleaning and how your Chinese New Year decorations have to be on point.

-If you’re hosting loved ones this year and feel overwhelmed with the amount of stuff you need to do, here are 8 CNY decorations that can be either DIY-ed or put up in five minutes or less.
+If you’re hosting loved ones this year and feel overwhelmed with the amount of stuff you need to do, here are 8 quick CNY decorations that can be either DIY-ed or completed in under 5 minutes.
 This would save you the time and energy better spent on those endless nights playing mahjong with the aunties.

-Now that you’ve hopefully finished packing angpaos for your children, nieces, nephews and that one cousin who’s still single, you probably have a bunch of extra angpaos you have no idea what to do with.
-Well, get your creative caps on because here are 3 ways to put those leftover angpaos to good use and minimise their wastage.
+Now that you’ve hopefully finished packing angbaos for your children, nieces, nephews and that one cousin who’s still single, you probably have a bunch of extra red packets you have no idea what to do with.
+Well, get your creative caps on because here are 3 ways to put those leftover angbaos to good use and minimise their wastage.

-A skilled hand takes a few seconds to complete the fish, but even for those a little more artistically-challenged, it should take two minutes at most.
+A skilled hand takes a few seconds to complete the fish, but even for those a little more artistically-challenged, it should take 2 minutes at most.

 What you’ll need: